Kholay47/Kholay47/README.md

 ## 📊 Data Science, Analysis and Visualization

 - Welcome to my page!
-I'm into data analysis and visualization.
+I'm into data science, AI model development, data analysis and visualization.

 ---